You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 This extended 15-week course will be taught in three blocks, each consisting of five weeks, to allow you time to develop your watercolour skills and in turn, your confidence.
 Across the course you’ll bring together painting techniques, observational drawing, and watercolour theory.
 By the end of the course, you’ll have explored a variety of watercolour techniques and tapped into your own personal style.

 Throughout, you’ll be encouraged to be both personal and expressive in your work.
 As well as working in the group setting, you’ll also be supported and encouraged by your tutor on an individual basis with feedback and suggestions to support and encourage your progress.

 Block one – 5 weeks

-You’ll cover basic techniques including loading your brush, mark making, and consistency of paint.
+You’ll cover and reinforce basic techniques including loading your brush, mark making, and consistency of paint.
 You’ll also explore how to use different washes and how the paint can be manipulated on different types of paper.
-Colour theory and colour mixing will also be covered so when you come to undertake your first project at the end of this block you have all the tools you need to get stuck in.
+Colour theory and colour mixing will also be explored so when you come to undertake your first project at the end of this block you have all the tools you need to get stuck in.

 Block two – 5 weeks